TGAC/COPO-documentation/user-guide/datafile.rst

 Click the **Next** button, when done in a stage, to proceed to the next stage.

 .. warning::
  Clicking the **Next** button results in the wizard actually saving the entries made in a stage.
-Exiting the wizard before saving any changes might result in loss of entries made in a stage.
+Exiting the wizard before saving any changes might result in loss of entries made in the stage.